Kelias-42/DSLR/README.md

 # Purpose
 This project's main goal is to solve a classification problem and by doing so, learning about data analysis, data visualization and Machine Learning techniques.
-There is a training dataset and a testing dataset in the resources folder.
+I was given a training dataset and a testing dataset which are in the resources folder.
 In them there are Hogwart students who need to be put in one of the 4 houses according their grades in many different subjects.
 In order to do that, I first familiarized myself with basic data visualization techniques as well as data analysis in order to select the most interesting features.